 If you’re installing Venom on a dedicated streaming device, that’s probably not a big deal.

 However, you should always use caution and never install addons you don’t trust.

 As soon as you do, the toggle switch turns white to tell you the setting is enabled.

 You’re now able to install Venom or any other third-party Kodi addon.

 Step 2: Add the Venom File Source

-First, go to the Settings/System menu and click on the File Manager icon.
+First, go to the Settings/System menu and click the File Manager icon.

 This is the same menu where you can add directories to your media library.
-In this case, we’re going to point it to the developer’s GitHub page.
+We will point it to the developer’s GitHub page in this case.